3 dead as Elsa speeds through Caribbean, aims for Cuba

 He said officials are still trying to figure out how to deliver supplies to Haiti’s southern region, which braced for Elsa’s impact.

 “I’m protecting myself the best that I can.
 Civil protection is not going to do that for me,” said Darlene Jean-Pierre, 35, as she bought six jugs of water along with vegetables and fruit.
 “I have other worries about the street … I have to worry about gangs fighting.
-In addition to this, we have a hurricane.
-I don’t know what kind of catastrophe this is going to cause.”
+In addition to this, we have a hurricane.”

-A hurricane warning remains in effect from the Haitian capital of Port-au-Prince to the southern border with the Dominican Republic.
+A tropical storm warning was in effect for Jamaica and from the Haitian capital of Port-au-Prince to the southern border with the Dominican Republic.
 A hurricane watch was issued for the Cuban provinces of Camaguey, Granma, Guantanamo, Holguin, Las Tunas, and Santiago de Cuba.
 Some of those provinces have reported a high number of COVID-19 infections, raising concerns that the storm could force large groups of people to seek shelter together.

 “Anticipating is the key word,” said Cuban President Miguel Díaz-Canel, adding that vaccination efforts would continue.
 “Let’s take care of lives and property.”